Troubleshooting for TRNSYS/Type 169

 20th Jun 2022

-A new component for Python, Type 3157, has been released and is more stable than Type 169.
-I would recommend using this one.
+A new component for Python, Type 3157 (Calling Python from TRNSYS with CFFI), has been released and is more functional and stable than Type 169.
+I strongly recommend using Type 3157.

 The following is a list of things to check if Type169 does not work properly.

 First of all, please make sure that your Python environment is suitable for running Type169.

 - Python 3.6, or equivalent Anaconda version.

 To use Type169 with other Python versions, you will need to build Type169 for that version.